gramaziokohler/integral_timber_joints/src_cpp/motor_control_test/Readme.md

 ### Caution

-The current method of motor power control is not a true current limiting control to avoid motor burnout.
+The current method of motor power control is not a true current limiting control to avoid motor overheat.

+In the scenario where the motor is continuously operating in a high current state to overcome friction, the motor might still overheat.